ThomasVogelpohl/qml-box2d-liquidfunexamples/readme.md

 You can check out the example 'Wavemachine'.

 ### Warning:
 Both Box2D sources and qml-box2d sources have been changed during the merge of the LiquidFun libary.
 Also qml-box2d plugin needs new code to display the LiquidFun particles.
-So this software is work in progress and not production ready.
+So this software is work in progress and not production ready !!!<br>
 The code should be used as fast way of testing further LiquidFun integrations.

 ### LiquidFun libary: